okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 3. AWS::CloudFormation::Init

 Define configuration tasks for cfn-init.
 It's the most powerful usage of the metadata.
+This is very important and a lot to learn about it below.